Calm water and beautiful beach at Grace Bay

 A sunny day at the beach on Water Cay, Turks and Caicos.

 The Turks and Caicos experiences one of the lowest annual rainfalls in the Caribbean, and as such, sees a higher than average number of sunny days.
-Within the Turk and Caicos, it also varies by island, with Providenciales (in the Caicos Islands) having less rain than the central North and Middle Caicos islands, and the Turks Islands (Grand Turk and Salt Cay), receiving considerably less rain.
+Within the Turks and Caicos, it also varies by island, with Providenciales (in the Caicos Islands) having less rain than the central North and Middle Caicos islands, and the Turks Islands (Grand Turk and Salt Cay), receiving considerably less rain.

 Although many imagine the Caribbean as sunny year-round, many islands receive quite a bit of rain.
 Generally, smaller islands near the equator will receive less rain, whereas larger islands, and those further from the equator, receive vastly higher levels of rainfall.
 This is especially evident with the islands of Hispaniola (Haiti and the Dominican Republic) and Jamaica, which are both considerably lusher than the Turks and Caicos.